-The information presented in this bulletin derives from the 'Northern Ireland School Census' collected by the Department for Education (NI).
+This report aims to show the prevalence of autism amongst children of compulsory school age (4-15 year olds at the start of the school year).
+The information presented derives from the 'Northern Ireland School Census' collected by the Department for Education (NI).
 The figures used to identify pupils with a diagnosis of autism are taken from the electronic Medical register.
 Children with autism are identified using the ICD10 diagnosis coding which includes those diagnosed with Asperger Syndrome.